ihor-shndr/hackathon-2025/memory-bank/progress.md

 # MyChat Application Development Progress

-## Current Status: ✅ FEATURE COMPLETE - SignalR Real-time Messaging Implemented
+## Current Status: ✅ PROJECT COMPLETE - Ready for Hackathon Submission

-### 🎯 **HACKATHON READY!**
+### 🎯 **HACKATHON SUBMISSION READY!**
-All major features are now implemented and the application is ready for demonstration and deployment.
+Complete application with documentation, deployment, and all requirements met.
+Ready for final demonstration and judging.

 ---